AnandVenky/GCP_Datastore_Demo/README.md

 This API is simple and built with NodeJS with routing to DB contaning a sample table

 ## Infrastructure
-GCP App Engine + Google Datastore
+GCP (App Engine + Google Datastore + NodeJS + HTML)

 ## Coding Language:
 Javascript with NodeJS + express

 ## Flow of data:
-Datastore already gets populated by a sample database coded in connector
+noSQL DB(Form kind) already gets populated by a sample database coded in connector.
+The API lists the DB content

 ## Usage:
 To test this code on GCP, the file entry-ticket.env needs to be modified with the required data. the connector.JS connects the datastore then.